-Washington Wizards NBA Win Total Odds & Pick: How a Potential Bradley Beal Trade Affects this Bet
+NBA Win Total Odds & Pick: How a Potential Bradley Beal Trade Affects the Washington Wizards Over/Under

 Stephen Gosling/NBAE via Getty Images.
 Pictured: Washington Wizards star Bradley Beal.

 - The Washington Wizards are in a logjam in the East with an over/under of 33.5 wins.

 - Matt Moore analyzes their win total odds below.

 Somehow, some way, Bradley Beal is still on the Wizards.
 The NBA’s runner-up scoring leader is still on this team.

 They upgraded in the offseason … I think?

 It’s hard to get my mind around an answer to this, but here’s the equation: